Colleges, School and Institutes

 , University of Bristol1 Sep 2018 → 31 Aug 2021

-My monograph, Wordsworth’s Monastic Inheritance (Oxford University Press, 2018), is the first comprehensive study of Wordsworth’s engagement with the material and cultural legacies of the medieval monastic system.
+My first book, Wordsworth’s Monastic Inheritance (Oxford English Monographs, OUP, 2018), is the first comprehensive study of Wordsworth’s engagement with the material and cultural legacies of medieval monasticism.
 Whilst offering insights into his poetic treatment of local attachment, national identity, and the historical resonances of landscape, the book provides a new interpretation of stylistic developments in Wordsworth’s writing between 1807 and 1822.

 After taking an MA at the University of Liverpool, I was fortunate to win a Lamb and Flag Doctoral Scholarship at St John’s College, Oxford.
 On completing my doctorate in 2014, I took up a lectureship at Somerville College Oxford before moving to the Department of English at the University of Bristol.
 At Bristol, I held a Teaching Fellowship followed by a Leverhulme Trust Early Career Research Fellowship.
 I joined the University of Birmingham in 2018.

 Willingness to take PhD students